Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 After using both hands to extract it from what was piled on top, I produced a shield from the container.
-Scratched leather bound the round wooden board that made up it's body.
+Scratched leather bound the round wooden board that made up its body.
 Two straps were the only other feature it possessed, but with a width that surpassed my shoulders, I felt somewhat safe behind it.